Riverside Criminal Defense Lawyer

 When facing a criminal arrest, you need a Riverside criminal defense attorney from a law firm who can represent and advocate for you in court.
 Brown & Stedman LLP, have experience working in criminal law and have developed strategies to help their clients through a tumultuous time in their lives.

-Can Brown & Stedman LLP, Help With My Criminal Trial?
+Can Brown & Stedman LLP, Help With My Criminal Trial in Riverside, CA?

 Mr. Edwin B. Brown has been working in law for nearly 40 years, and he brings 25 years of experience from a mid-size firm where he served as a senior partner.
 Mr. Brown has plenty of experience working in criminal law but has also represented clients in immigration matters and work-related injuries.